gitmujoshi/ai-curation-engine-cursor-generated/docs/guides/BAML_README.md

 ## Overview

 This document provides a comprehensive guide to the **actual** BoundaryML implementation for the AI Curation Engine.
-After reviewing the real [BoundaryML GitHub repository](https://github.com/BoundaryML/baml), we've created a proper implementation using BAML (BoundaryML's AI Markup Language).
+After reviewing the real [BoundaryML GitHub repository](https://github.com/BoundaryML/baml), we've created a proper implementation using BoundaryML (BAML).

 ## What is BAML?

-BAML (BoundaryML's AI Markup Language) is a domain-specific language for structured LLM interactions.
+BoundaryML (BAML) is a domain-specific language for structured LLM interactions.
 It treats LLM prompts as functions with typed inputs and outputs, providing:

 - **Type Safety**: Structured inputs/outputs with compile-time validation
 - **Multi-Provider Support**: OpenAI, Anthropic, Google, Azure, and more